 The problem is that it’s easier said than done.

-But keep in mind, those who hurt have been hurt so they inflict hurt.
+Keep in mind, those who hurt have been hurt so they inflict hurt.

 When you work on changing your perspective, it becomes a little easier to loosen the grudge and replace hurt with compassion.
 When you have the opportunity to do so, it’s very liberating.
 Why not give it a try?
 It will be good for your career and your health.